Gladwyn Jebb: Ambassador

 Returning to London, Jebb served as Deputy to the Foreign Secretary Ernest Bevin at the Conference of Foreign Ministers before serving as the Foreign Office's United Nations Adviser (1946–1947).
 He represented the United Kingdom at the Brussels Treaty Permanent Commission with personal rank of ambassador.

 Jebb became the United Kingdom's Ambassador to the United Nations from 1950 to 1954 and to Paris from 1954 to 1960.
-He was the UK's first permanent UN representative.
+He was the first permanent UN representative of the United Kingdom.
 In the latter role, he was angered that secret negotiations between the British, French and Israelis in advance of the Suez invasion in 1956 took place at Sèvres without his knowledge and, in certain respects, that he was sidelined by Prime Minister Harold Macmillan at the Paris "big power" summit in 1960.

 Jebb's rather "grand" manner caused Foreign Secretary Selwyn Lloyd to coin an epigram: "You're a deb, Sir Gladwyn Jebb".

 Political career

 Jebb was knighted in 1949.
 On 12 April 1960 Jebb was created a hereditary peer and as Baron Gladwyn, of Bramfield in the County of Suffolk.
-London Gazette He became involved in politics as a member of the Liberal Party.
+He became involved in politics as a member of the Liberal Party.
 He was Deputy Leader of the Liberals in the House of Lords from 1965 to 1988 and spokesman on foreign affairs and defence.
 An ardent European, he served as a Member of the European Parliament from 1973 to 1976, where he was also the Vice-President of the Parliament's Political Committee.
 Jebb unsuccessfully contested the Suffolk seat in the European Parliament in 1979.

 When asked in the early 1960s why he had joined the Liberal Party, he replied that the Liberals were a party without a general and that he was a general without a party.
 Like many Liberals, he passionately believed that education was the key to social reform.